albertus125/mrt-API/README.md

     go run main.go
     ```

-2. The API will be available at `http://localhost:8080`.
+2. The api will be available at `http://localhost:8080`.

-### API Availability
+### api Availability
-- **Local Environment**: The API will be available at `http://localhost:8080`.
+- **Local Environment**: The api will be available at `http://localhost:8080`.
-- **Production Environment**: The API is also available at `https://mrt-api-production.up.railway.app/api`.
+- **Production Environment**: The api is also available at `https://mrt-api/-production.up.railway.app/api/v1`.
-## API Endpoints
+## api Endpoints
-To access these API endpoints, you need to create an account and use the token provided in the Authorization header.
+To access these api endpoints, you need to create an account and use the token provided in the Authorization header.
 Follow these steps:
 ### Authentication

 - **Register User**

     ```http
-    POST /api/register
+    POST /api/v1/register
     ```

     Request body: